One of the best features of Apple’s Weather app is receiving rain, snow, and severe weather alerts on your iPhone and Apple Watch.

 Update to iOS 15 and higher

-To receive weather alerts on your iPhone, you need to update your device to iOS 15.
+To receive weather alerts on your iPhone, you need to update your device to iOS 15 and above.

 To update your iPhone, go to the Settings App.
 Sometimes, a banner appears at the top that says Software Update Available.
 You can click on that, and it automatically takes you to update your phone.

 If it does not appear, you can still check by scrolling down to General and tapping on Software Update.

 If there’s an available update, click on Download and Install, then follow the onscreen instructions to complete the update.